Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L7_x86-64 Programming I.md

 The computed address is Reg[Rb] + S*Reg[Ri] + D, where Reg[] means “the value in the specified register.
 - When passed a Memory operand, most instructions will dereference this address.
 Dereferencing returns the value stored in memory at address Reg[Rb] + S*Reg[Ri] + D, which we write as Mem[Reg[Rb] + S*Reg[Ri] + D]
+    - note: S can only be a 2 power based

 Example:  The instruction movb 8(%rax,%rbx,2), %cl will copy ("move") the byte of data stored in memory at address Reg[rax] + Reg[rbx]*2 + 8 into the lowest byte of register %rcx.